 Winter in Washington offers a wonderful opportunity for outdoor recreation, especially for ski and snowboard enthusiasts.
-Divided by the Cascade Mountain range, both east and west sides of the state offer fresh powder and thrilling runs for all skills levels, from family friendly to expert approved.
+Ample mountains provide fresh powder and thrilling runs for all skill levels, from family-friendly to expert-approved.

 Where to Ski and Snowboard in Washington